Optimal estimation in private distributed functional data analysis: Functional mean estimation with CDP

-For the rest of this section, we exploit the minimax rate to unveil a number of new phase transition phenomena and further investigate the cost of privacy.
+We exploit the minimax rate to unveil a number of new phase transition phenomena.
+An analysis of all possible regimes is depicted in \Cref{fig_phase_transition}.
+More details are deferred to \Cref{section_appendix_phase} in the online supplementary material.

-\textbf{Phase transition.} We account for the most general setting in Theorems \ref{thm_mean_upper} and \ref{thm_mean_lower} where we allow all parameters, including $m, \epsilon$ and $\delta$, to vary as functions of $n$.
-We consequently unveil phase transition phenomena from sparse to dense regimes in FDA, private to non-private regimes in DP and their interplay.
-Some are highlighted in \Cref{table_transition_boundary}.

-In \Cref{table_transition_boundary}, (A) and (B) characterise the effect of the sampling frequency, in the private and non-private cases respectively.
-(C) and (D) show how the fundamental difficulties change as the privacy constraints change.
-In (E), we present another phase transition phenomenon, as an interplay of the FDA and DP, from the harder end (private and sparse) to the easier end (non-private and dense) of the spectrum.

-A complete analysis of all possible regimes is depicted in \Cref{fig_phase_transition}.
-From left to right, we illustrate all cases in the regimes $0 < m \lesssim n^{1/(2\alpha)}$, $n^{1/(2\alpha)} \lesssim m \lesssim n^{1/\alpha}$ and $m \gtrsim n^{1/\alpha}$.
 The first regime $0 < m \lesssim n^{1/(2\alpha)}$ corresponds to the sparse regime in traditional FDA when there are no privacy constraints \citep[e.g.][]{cai2011optimal}.
-In this regime, the non-private rate only consists of the sparse term; for the sparse rates, it depends on the privacy level.
-Once $m \gtrsim n^{1/(2\alpha)}$, as seen in the middle and right panels, non-private rates are only in the dense regime, appearing in the term $1/n$.
+In this regime, the non-private rate only consists of the sparse term.
+Once $m \gtrsim n^{1/(2\alpha)}$, as seen in the middle and right panels, non-private rates are only in the dense regime, appearing in the term $n^{-1}$.
 It is interesting to see that the rightmost panel implies that $m \asymp n^{1/\alpha}$ serves as a private sparse-dense transition boundary.
-More discussions on the cost of privacy will be shown at the end of this section.

-\Cref{fig_phase_transition} anatomises the parameter space with an FDA flavour by first investigating sampling frequency ranges.
-From a DP-oriented standpoint, we dissect the parameter space in \Cref{table_transition_boundary_5}.

-\textbf{Cost of privacy.} One key motivation for studying the minimax rates in this paper is to quantify the cost of privacy, enabling us to guide policymakers to implement appropriate privacy regulations.
-We conclude this section by examining Tables~\ref{table_transition_boundary}, \ref{table_transition_boundary_5} and \Cref{fig_phase_transition} to quantify the cost of privacy from different angles. \begin{itemize} \item As for the dense rates, i.e.~the \emph{de facto} univariate estimation rates, $n^{-1}$ and $(n^2\epsilon^2)^{-1}$ exhibit the same non-private-vs.-CDP pattern in the literature \citep[e.g.][]{cai2021cost,cai2023score}.
-This is to say, with sample size $n$, CDP brings in additional privacy variance of order $(n^2\epsilon^2)^{-1}$.